Carucage: Background

 English taxation after the Norman Conquest of 1066 was based on the geld or danegeld, a national tax paid by all free men, those who were not serfs or slaves.
 The geld was based on the number of hides of land owned by the taxpayer, (Note: A hide was a variable amount of land, often equated to the amount of land required to support a family for a year, or the amount of land an eight-ox plough-team would plough in one year.
-The total amount varied wildly depending on the fertility of the land.
+The total amount varied widely depending on the land's fertility.
 The size could be as small as 40 acre in Berkshire, up to 120 acre elsewhere.) and could be demanded by the king and assessed at varying levels without the need for consultation with the barons or other subjects.
-During King Henry I's reign, an increasing number of exemptions, and the difficulties encountered in collecting the geld, lowered its importance to the Exchequer—the treasury of England.
+During King Henry I's reign, an increasing number of exemptions and the difficulties encountered in collecting the geld lowered its importance to the Exchequer—the treasury of England.
 It is unclear whether the geld was collected at all during the reign of Henry's successor, King Stephen.
 Stephen's successor, King Henry II, collected the geld only twice, once in 1155 and again in 1161–1162.
-The geld was unpopular, and after 1162 Henry may have felt it politically expedient to stop collecting it.
+The geld was unpopular, and after 1162, Henry may have felt it politically expedient to stop collecting it.